isomerpages/moe-konghwasch/_cca/体育运动 Physical Sports/Table Tennis.md

 permalink: /cca/Physical-Sports/table-tennis/
 description: ""
 third_nav_title: 体育运动 Physical Sports
+variant: markdown
 ---
 ### Table Tennis

 The Kong Hwa School Table tennis CCA comprises of 2 groups which are School Team and the Recreational Team.
 The activities conducted for each group are pitched according to the pupils’ abilities and readiness so that they are continually engaged in CCA sessions.

 For the school team, pupils are given the opportunity to play in the National School Games (NSG) competition where they can apply their skills in a competitive setting.
 Through their experience during competition, they will be able to learn on how to realign their focus on the process rather than its outcome.
 The junior boys and girls teams comprise of pupils from P3 to P5.
-The senior boys and girls teams are made up of selected P5 & P6 pupils.
+The senior boys and girls teams are made up of selected P5 &amp; P6 pupils.
 These groups of pupils train three times a week.